oubellaismail/oubellaismail/README.md

 # Ismail Oubella - Computer Science Student

 Welcome to my GitHub profile!
-I'm Ismail Oubella, a dedicated computer science student at EST Essaouira, passionate about exploring the vast possibilities in the world of technology.
+I'm Ismail Oubella, a dedicated computer science student, passionate about exploring the vast possibilities in the world of technology.

 ## About Me